 Periodontitis causes damage throughout the body

 Without intervention, gingivitis develops into periodontitis, a severe form of gum disease that damages the soft and hard tissues of the mouth.
 Periodontitis loosens teeth by attacking the fibers that hold them in place and is the leading cause of tooth loss.
 If allowed to advance, it can destroy the jawbone as well.
 Additionally, multiple studies have linked it to other serious health problems, including heart and respiratory disease, and even some forms of dementia.

 Treatment may require a simple two-step procedure known as scaling and root planing (SRP).
 The first step is scaling.
 Our expert periodontists use a manual scaler (hook-like instrument), an ultrasonic device, or both, to loosen and remove tartar from your teeth, below the gumline, and in the pockets.

 In the second step, root planing, the periodontist carefully reaches down to smooth and thoroughly clean the tooth roots.
 Planing decreases inflammation and provides a smooth surface so the gums can heal and fully reattach themselves to the teeth.

 Following the procedure, our experienced team will tailor a plan based on your specific needs and periodontal history to prevent future problems and ensure a bright, long-term outlook.
 This plan may include specialized instructions for at-home care and other considerations, such as suggestions to avoid certain foods, drinks, or other detrimental products and practices.

 The dental experts at Premier Periodontics can help you choose the best treatment options to attain the dazzling, radiant smile you deserve.
 So, contact us today to schedule a consultation!
-We also welcome you to visit us at one of our Washington-based offices, located in Bellevue, Everett, Kent, Kirkland, Mercer Island, Olympia, and Redmond.
+We also welcome you to visit us at one of our Washington-based offices, located in Bellevue, Everett, Kirkland, Mercer Island, Olympia, and Redmond.